alexander-ratzan/alexander-ratzan.github.io/_pages/about.md

 I am currently a Ph.D. student in the [Neuroinformatics Lab](https://www.neuroinformaticslab.com/) at NYU advised by [Dr. Erdem Varol](https://scholar.google.com/citations?user=7GlElV0AAAAJ&hl=en) where I develop novel, efficient, and scalable methods to analyze neural and genomic data.

 My research is currently focused on uncovering the relationship between genetics and brain connectivity patterns, an avenue that can impact how we treat brain disorders.
 I approach this research problem by applying techniques from statistical machine learning, graph-theory, and deep learning to large genomic and neuroimaging datasets.
-My research is funded under the [NDSEG](https://en.wikipedia.org/wiki/DoD_NDSEG_Fellowship) fellowship.
+My research is supported by the [NDSEG](https://en.wikipedia.org/wiki/DoD_NDSEG_Fellowship) fellowship.

 More broadly, I’m curious about the intersection of natural and artificial intelligence and how we can improve AI systems to benefit human health.